bobbyfonken/Python-network-automation/README.md

 ```

 Now you should have enough information to make use of this script.
-Other stuff is also explained in the script itself or when using trough the interface.
+Other stuff is also explained in the script itself or when using it through the interface.